 The neutral trimmer position (marked with a white line) is the position where the risers are level.
 The Charger Trike still turns very well and restores plenty of energy flying around 43-48 km/h.
 It requires a little more RPM from your engine compared to the closed trimmer position.
-It is recommended to use this configuration when using the speed system!

-With the trimmers fully open the speed is around 47-53 km/h.
+With the trimmers fully open the speed is around 48-56 km/h.
 You will notice the main brakes will become harder to pull.
 This is normal.
 With fully released trimmers the canopy is in its semi reflex mode and becomes more solid.

-To fly at maximum speed with your Charger Trike, fully release D-trimmers and pull A-trimmers.
-The maximum speed is around 50-56 km/h.
+To fly at maximum speed with your Charger Trike, fully release D-trimmers and pull Atrimmers.
+The maximum speed is around 53-60 km/h.
 Higher fuel consumption will result in this configuration.
 By this A- and D-trimmer settings steer only with WTST toggles.
-When returning to normal trimmer settings first release A-trimmers and only then pull D-trimmers to the preferred position.
+When returning to normal trimmer settings first release A-trimmers and only then pull D-trimmers to the preffered position.